gotson/komga/README.md

 The long term vision is to offer something similar to Plex, but for comics!

+## Installation

+The easiest way to install Komga is to use Docker.
+You can have a look at the sample [docker-compose.yml](./doc/docker-compose.yml).

 ## Credits

 The Komga icon is based on an icon made by [Freepik](https://www.freepik.com/home) from www.flaticon.com